ESA - Modernized.

-Modernizing the Endangered Species Act (ESA) is critical for American farmers and ranchers.
-But livestock producers cannot do it alone.
-That is why the National Cattlemen’s Beef Association and Public Lands Council have been working with state wildlife agencies, conservation groups, and others across the political spectrum to modernize the ESA.
+This was critical rulemaking for American farmers and ranchers.
+That is why the National Cattlemen’s Beef Association and Public Lands Council worked with state wildlife agencies, conservation groups, and others across the political spectrum to modernize the ESA.

 The Endangered Species Act (ESA) was created in 1973 to protect species on the brink of extinction.
 Unfortunately, it has since become one of the most ineffective statutes on the books.
 Of the 1,660 species that have been listed as “endangered” or “threatened” species under the ESA, less than three percent have been successfully recovered.